LEFT TURN SIGNALS

 Dallas Phasing:

-- The circular green and yellow indications must be louvered or optically programmed, so thru movement drivers can't easily see them.
+- The circular green and yellow indications must be louvered or optically programmed, so thru movement drivers can't easily

 - The necessity for accurate aiming causes problems with span-wire installations and swivel mounts.